lienebriede/habit-api/README.md

 - `extend_habit(days)`
 Extends the active period of the habit stack by the specified number of days.
 This also sets the goal back to 'DAILY'.

-- `check_and_deactivate()`
-Checks if the habit stack is active_until date has passed.
-If so, it sets the goal to 'NO_GOAL' and saves the changes.

 *Note:*

 It is not possible to create a habit stack with all habit fields (both predefined and custom) left empty.
 At least one habit field must be provided for each position in the stack (either predefined or custom).